salos1982/generateTemplatedCode/README.md

 ```

 ### Templates
 Templates are files with code with placeholders for variables.
-Placeholders are set using double braces. e.g. {{myVariable}}
+Placeholders are set using double braces. e.g. {{myVariable}}.
+Spaces in braces are not allowed.

 Example of templated file
 ```
 // generated at {{curDate}}